 First Responder Talk and Demonstration - 23 October 2019

 Scottish Ambulance Service Milngavie First Responders John and Andy gave a talk and demonstration to a group of members.
 They brought with them several resuscitation dummies and defibrillators.
 They gave us a very interesting and useful demonstration of how to use the dummies and explanations of why and when to use CPR on adults, children and babies.
 We were also given a demo of the defibrillators which are becoming increasing available in public places.
 We were encouraged to try out both life saving techniques and everyone was surprised how much effort is needed to maintain CPR for any length of time.
 The defibrillators have very clear instructions which are easy to follow.

 Talk on Inheritance Tax - 24 September 2019

-On Tuesday 24 September Short Course Coordinator, Peter James, aided by Committee members, Jenny Maxwell and Betty Wilson, hosted a talk on Inheritance Tax.
+On Tuesday 24 September Short Course Convenor, Peter James, aided by Committee members, Jenny Maxwell and Betty Wilson, hosted a talk on Inheritance Tax.
 The invited speaker, Arthur Beverley, a local Independent Financial Adviser, gave a very interesting talk on how to minimise what has to be paid.
 There are several ways that you can give gifts and make payments without having to pay tax.
 Arthur talked us through these and other ways that things can be made easier for your dependants after your death.
 Having an up-to-date will is a big factor.
 The thirty or so attendees engaged enthusiastically in what was a very active Q&A session after the talk.